 The Training Support Service aims to protect confidentiality as much as possible.
 However if we have any concerns about self-harm or harm to others, we are obliged to take advice from our Associate Postgraduate Deans and may need to share the concerns with the relevant training programme.

 The content of the meeting notes remain confidential within the Training Support Service.
 In addition, the detail of the support provided by our external providers is kept confidential between the trainee and provider, and the only information provided to the TSS is about level of trainee engagement, dates of sessions, and brief, general information of topics discussed, which will be shared with the referrer if appropriate.

 If you have any questions about confidentiality prior to making your appointment, please call 0115 823 3300 to discuss.

 We are only able to offer services to people currently working on a Training Programme within the East Midlands region.

 There may be a number of options open to you in terms of your future career and also in how you may wish to proceed in thinking about it.
 It may be helpful to discuss your position with a tutor, educational supervisor or other appropriate person who may be able to offer you guidance.
-However, you can also contact the Careers and Employability Service and arrange to meet one of the team for an initial one to one session.
-Please contact Charlene Binding on 0115 823 3366 or at firstname.lastname@example.org for further information.
+However, you can also contact the Careers team and arrange to meet one of the team for an initial one to one session.
+Please contact firstname.lastname@example.org or 0115 823 3366 for further information.